Maximinodotpy/articles/031 - All Edge Dev Tool Panels/_blog/article.md

 ### Elements

-This is the classic Tool, that everybody knows, here, you can look at the HTMl and CSS of your page and edit it easily.
+This is the classic Tool, that everybody knows, here, you can look at the HTML and CSS of your page and edit it easily.

 [Official Documentation](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/elements-tool/elements-tool)